dvicklund/ebay-oauth-php-client/README.md

 ## License
 Copyright (c) 2023 David Vicklund.

-Use of this source code is governed by a Apache-2.0 license that can be found in the LICENSE file or at https://opensource.org/licenses/Apache-2.0.
+Use of this source code is governed by an Apache-2.0 license that can be found in the LICENSE file or at https://opensource.org/licenses/Apache-2.0.

 ## Useful links